Measurement-dependent erasure of distinguishability for the observation of interference in an unbalanced SU(1,1)

-Note that the expression above shows the addition of the quadrature-phase amplitude operators $\hat X$ of the same pulse ($j$), so this is equivalent to the case of no delay between the signal and idler fields in the SU(1,1) interferometer and should give rise to interference.
+Note that the expression above shows the addition of the quadrature-phase amplitude operators $\hat X$ of the same pulse ($j$), so this is equivalent to the case of no delay between the signal and idler fields in the SU(1,1) interferometer, as we discussed about Eq.(\ref{iD4}), and should give rise to interference.

-To see interference more clearly, we send the output current of homodyne measurement to an electronic spectral analyzer, which measures the time average of the variance of the photo-current $(\Delta \hat i_{HD} \equiv \hat i_{HD} - \langle \hat i_{HD}(t)\rangle)$:
+To see interference more clearly, we send the output current of homodyne measurement to an electronic spectral analyzer, which measures the time average of the variance of the photo-current $(\Delta \hat i_{HDs} \equiv \hat i_{HDs} - \langle \hat i_{HDs}(t)\rangle)$:

 where the average $\langle \rangle$ is over the quantum states of modes $\hat A_{0}^{(j)},\hat B_{0}^{(j)}$, which are all in vacuum and $T$ is the total time for the spectral analyzer to take data.
-With $\langle \hat X_{A0}^{(j)}(\theta)\hat X_{A0}^{(j')}(\theta')\rangle_v = \delta_{jj'} e^{i(\theta' - \theta)} = \langle \hat X_{B0}^{(j)}(\theta)\hat X_{B0}^{(j')}(\theta')\rangle_v$, $\langle \hat X_{A0}^{(j)}\hat X_{B0}^{(j')}\rangle_v = 0$ for vacuum, a straightforward calculation for the photo-current in Eq.(\ref{iHD3}) gives
+With $\langle \hat X_{A0}^{(j)}(\theta)\hat X_{A0}^{(j')}(\theta')\rangle_v = \delta_{jj'} e^{i(\theta' - \theta)} = \langle \hat X_{B0}^{(j)}(\theta)\hat X_{B0}^{(j')}(\theta')\rangle_v$, $\langle \hat X_{A0}^{(j)}\hat X_{B0}^{(j')}\rangle_v = 0$ for vacuum, a straightforward calculation for the photo-current in Eq.(\ref{iHD2a}) gives

 with visibility

 where ${\rm Var}_{SN} \equiv R_p|{\cal E}_0|^2 \int dt k^2(t)$ is the shot noise level of HD measurement with $R_p$ as the repetition rate of the pulse train.
 The result in Eq.(\ref{S}) clearly shows the interference effect as we scan phase $\theta$ of the SUI, which explains the result in Fig.\ref{SU}(e), but the visibility ${\cal V}_{HD}(\Delta T) $ depends on the delay $\Delta T$ as compared to the response $k(t)$ of the HD detectors.
 For $K_1, K_2\gg 1$, if $k(t)$ has a square shape of width $T_R$, for example, we have ${\cal V}_{HD}(\Delta T) = 1-|\Delta T|/T_R$ when $|\Delta T|\le T_R$ but ${\cal V}_{HD}(\Delta T) =0$ when $|\Delta T| > T_R$.
 The latter occurs when the detector can resolve each pulse.